 Documentation of your running

-The question is therefore, whether we remember to include the essentials in a clear way, so we avoid being overwhelmed by all the technical opportunities in an app and hereby forget the most important.
+The question is therefore, whether we remember to include the essentials clearly, so we avoid being overwhelmed by all the technical opportunities in an app and hereby forget the most important.
 I think it’s a good idea, at least to be aware of it.
 So, below is an overview of how a yearly running training plan could look like:

 By looking at the figure above, you can see in circle 3.
 Planning, that to complete the tasks in the big circle does not necessarily have to be a one-year course.
 Training planning means preparing short- and long-term training plans.
 You can customize it to the time period you choose.